nolanlawson/dotjs-2016/readme.md

 ???

-As Bruce Lawson says, today there's a new existential threat to the web.
-But this time it's not Flash, Silverlight, Java, or similar platforms – it's native apps, which are born of the web, live alongisde the web, and arguably are killing it.
+As Bruce Lawson notes, today there's a new existential threat to the web.
+But this time it's not Flash or Silverlight – it's native apps, which are feeding off the web, and arguably killing the web.

 ---